Five Social Media Statistics That Could Change Your Medical and Dental Marketing StrategyPosted on

 Two new members join LinkedIn every second!!
 This is a good platform to focus on for professional connections and referrals.
 From listings to blogs and healthcare discussion groups, LinkedIn is a good resource for people seeking and providing information about medical, dental or ancillary healthcare services.
 On the down side, LinkedIn has a lower active-user percentage than Facebook, Twitter, Google Plus and Pinterest.
 So if you are thinking about paying for ads, Facebook would be a much better bet than LinkedIn.

-Social media has become a popular and growing platform for medical and dental practice marketing.
+Social media has become a popular and growing platform for dental and medical practice marketing.
 But making it a part of an overall marketing strategy is a very important task that many forget to do.
-Click here if you are in need of a customized marketing strategy and plan for your practice.
+Click here if you are in need of a customized dental marketing strategy and plan for your practice.